sergiocollado/potpourri/Notes_on_linux.md

 ## linux networking commands

- - **ipconfig** print and manipulation of network interfaces and routes (better use the next command)
+ - **ifconfig** print and manipulation of network interfaces and routes (better use the next command)
  - **ip**  replacement for ipconfig
  - **traceroute** traces pacekt's routes, used for troubleshooting networking issues
  - **tracepath** like traceroute, without rout privileges